 I intended to write about this almost a year ago now.
-The museum’s community art education department also hosted their usual youth art workshops thematically related to their current exhibitions.
-At that time, it was my Seven Social Sins exhibition, on display at the Angra Museum from February 23-June 9 of 2013.
-However, life happened, and while I was able to help with a couple of the workshops, I failed to post about my delightful experience until now.
+The museum’s community art education department also hosted their usual youth art workshops thematically related my Seven Social Sins exhibition at the Angra Museum from February 23-June 9 of 2013.
+However, life happened, and I was only able to help with a couple of the workshops.

-Ana and I wanted to the students to have the opportunity to play with mixed media and found objects/imagery.
+Ana and I wanted to the students to have the opportunity to play with mixed media, collage, and found objects/imagery.
 In preparation for the workshop, we used seven large vinyl banners from previous museum exhibitions.
-I sketched basic conceptual imagery on each, reminiscent of each thematic sin for my exhibition.
-From this point on, the young artists were able to add the banners as they saw fit.
-It was fascinating to observe the group dynamic of the Portuguese children, and how they were open and creative and accepting to the ideas of each other.
-The other interesting component to this project was the fact that all age groups work on all banners.
-Teens and children worked on the same banners during different sessions.
+I sketched basic conceptual imagery on each, reminiscent of each social sin.
+From this point on, the young artists were able to add the banners however they liked.
+It was fascinating to observe the group dynamic of the Portuguese children and teens, and how they were open and creative and accepting to the ideas of each other.
+The other interesting component to this project was the fact that all age groups work on all banners during different sessions.
 The results were truly collaborative works of art.

 Assisting with these workshops was a unique experience for me as well, due to the language barrier.
 I speak very, very little Portuguese and some of the students spoke a little English–however, I was still able to fully enjoy the processes of watching and helping these young artists explore the mixed media collage.